BjoernKW/Schematic/README.md

 </dependency>
 ```

 After that, simply restart your Spring Boot application.
-Schematic will be available under `http://localhost:8080/schematic/tables`.
+Schematic will be available under `http://localhost:8080/schematic/tables`
+and show the database tables for the database connection configured for your application.

 ### Prerequisites